+Antenna Installations.
 Install and properly ground a qualified surge suppressor when installing a remote antenna system.
 Remote antenna configurations installed without surge suppressors invalidate the manufacturer's warranty.
 Keep the ground wire as short as possible and make all ground connections to a single-point ground system to ensure no ground loops are created.
-No surge suppressor can absorb all lightning strikes; do not touch the Sure Cross® device or any equipment connected to the Sure Cross device during a thunderstorm.
+No surge suppressor can absorb all lightning strikes; do not touch the SureCross® device or any equipment connected to the SureCross device during a thunderstorm.

-Exporting Sure Cross® Radios.
+Exporting SureCross Radios.
 It is our intent to fully comply with all national and regional regulations regarding radio frequency emissions.
 Customers who want to re-export this product to a country other than that to which it was sold must ensure the device is approved in the destination country.
 A list of approved countries appears in the Radio Certifications section of the product manual.
-The Sure Cross wireless products were certified for use in these countries using the antenna that ships with the product.
+The SureCross wireless products were certified for use in these countries using the antenna that ships with the product.
 When using other antennas, verify you are not exceeding the transmit power levels allowed by local governing agencies.
 Consult with Banner Engineering Corp. if the destination country is not on this list.

-Any misuse, abuse, or improper application or installation of this product or use of the product for personal protection applications when the product is identified as not intended for such purposes will void the product warranty.
-Any modifications to this product without prior express approval by Banner Engineering Corp will void the product warrants.
-All specifications published in this document are subject to change: Banner reserves the right to modify product specifications or update documentation at any time.
-For the most recent version of any documentation, refer to: www.bannerengineering.com. © Banner Engineering Corp.
+Violating Warnings.
+The manufacturer does not take responsibility for the violation of any warning listed in this document.
+Make no modifications to this product; any modifications to this product not expressly approved by Banner Engineering could void the user's authority to operate the product.
+All specifications published in this document are subject to change; Banner reserves the right to modify product specifications or to update documentation at any time.
+For the most recent version of any documentation, refer to: www.bannerengineering.com. © 2006-2013 Banner Engineering Corp.
 All rights reserved.

-Banner Engineering Corp.
-Limited Warranty
+Banner Engineering Corp Limited Warranty

 Banner Engineering Corp. warrants its products to be free from defects in material and workmanship for one year following the date of shipment.
 Banner Engineering Corp. will repair or replace, free of charge, any product of its manufacture which, at the time it is returned to the factory, is found to have been defective during the warranty period.
 This warranty does not cover damage or liability for misuse, abuse, or the improper application or installation of the Banner product.

-THIS LIMITED WARRANTY IS EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES WHETHER EXPRESS OR IMPLIED (INCLUDING, WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE), AND WHETHER ARISING UNDER COURSE OF PERFORMANCE, COURSE OF DERLORGE.
+THIS LIMITED WARRANTY IS EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES WHETHER EXPRESS OR IMPLIED (INCLUDING, WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE), AND WHETHER ARISING UNDER COURSE OF PERFORMANCE, COURSE OF DEALING OR TRADE USAGE.

 This Warranty is exclusive and limited to repair or, at the discretion of Banner Engineering Corp., replacement.
 IN NO EVENT SHALL BANNER ENGINEERING CORP.
-BE LIABLE TO BUYER OR ANY OTHER PERSON OR ENTITY FOR ANY EXTRA COSTS, EXPENSES, LOSSES, LOSS OF PROFITS, OR ANY INCIDENTAL, CONSEQUENTIAL OR SPECIAL DAMAGES RESULTING FROM ANY PRODUCT DEFECT OR FROM THE USE OR INABILITY TO USE THE PRODUCT, WHETHER ARISING IN CONTRACT OR WARRANTY, STATUTE, TORT, STRICT LIABILITY, NEGLIGENCE, OR OTHERWISE.
+BE LIABLE TO BUYER OR ANY OTHER PERSON OR ENTITY FOR ANY EXTRA COSTS, EXPENSES, LOSS OF PROFITS, OR ANY INCIDENTAL, CONSEQUENTIAL OR SPECIAL DAMAGES RESULTING FROM ANY PRODUCT DEFECT OR FROM THE USE OR INABILITY TO USE THE PRODUCT, WHETH- ER ARISING IN CONTRACT OR WARRANTY, STATUTE, TORT, STRICT LIABILITY, NEGLIGENCE, OR OTHERWISE.